Nastyflav/appli_purbeurre_version_terminal/README.md

 main_program.py\
 db_init.sql creates the database in the user's system \
 Models/ contains all the different classes and the app functions\
-Settings/ contains constants.py\
+Controllers/ manages the user inputs into the terminal Settings/ contains constants.py\

 ## Built with :